 In a world where everything is increasingly digital, there’s something magical about getting a piece of snail mail through the post.
-I’m off to a wedding as guests in a couple of months and I was so excited to get my invite in the post.
+I’m off to a wedding as a guest in a couple of months and I was so excited to get my invite in the post.
 Choosing your wedding stationery is an important and fun part of wedding planning, as it really sets the tone for guests in terms of what to expect, as well as giving them an opportunity to get excited about your plans.

-I asked my favourite stationers, White Cottage Weddings, to share their thoughts on choosing your wedding stationery.
+I asked one of my favourite stationers, White Cottage Weddings, to share their thoughts on choosing your wedding stationery.
 Toby and Kelly are husband and wife stationers.
 They’re graphic designers by day and stationery addicts by night.
 They started White Cottage Weddings the year they got engaged when they simply couldn’t find stationery they loved.

 Here’s Kelly and Toby’s guide to choosing your wedding stationery.

 What do you need to include on a wedding invitation?

 So you’ve got your staple deets; who, where, when.
 Beyond that, what is it that you need your guests to know?
 Do you have lots of guests travelling, or is your venue in the middle of nowhere?
 You may want to include local accommodation options, along with public transport including local cab companies.

 You should probably address the topic of gifts in the invitation too.
 Some couples find it awkward but if you don’t, your guests might feel awkward and then there’s the possibility of having to address the whole thing face to face.

 The other super important info is your RSVP requirements.
 Detail how your guests should respond, when they should get back to you by and tell them everything you need to know.
 Meal choices and dietary requirements, the number of seats on a minibus, that sort of jazz.